NeilLandge/BudgetPro/README.md

 - Visual progress bars and alerts for overspending
 - Add custom categories with icons and colors

 ### Reports & Analytics 📄
+- Currently available to all users, with plans in future to make it completely Pro exclusive.
-- Financial summaries and expense breakdowns with complete and detailed AI analysis according to the user's spending pattern(unique to each user)
+- Financial summaries and expense breakdowns with complete and detailed AI analysis according to the user's spending pattern, **unique to each user**
-- Export functionality in.pdf format available with proper structuring and clean look(PDF/Excel in future for Pro users)
+- Export functionality in **.pdf** format available with proper structuring and clean look

 ### Pro Features(Coming Soon!) ⭐
 - Unlimited transactions
-- Advanced analytics & AI insights (future)
+- Advanced analytics & AI insights
 - Priority support

 ---